SAMM — SecuryTik Active Mikrotik

 Settings.
 Telegram

-uses a bot token.
+Fernet-encrypted.
 Each subscriber, from the customer portal, picks which channels they

 want and can opt out entirely.